AguaClara/Fluoride-Auto/Spring 2019/Report Draft 1.md

 #### *Polyaluminum Chloride (PACl) and Fluoride Removal*
 AguaClara water treatment consists of a series of coagulation, flocculation, and clarification.
 During coagulation, raw water is mixed with a positively charged coagulant (typically an aluminum salt or iron salt), altering or destabilizing any negatively charged particles or dissolved and colloidal contaminants [(EPA, 2016)](https://iaspub.epa.gov/tdb/pages/general/home.do).
 The destabilized particles then proceed through flocculation, where additional mixing increases the rate of particle collision, forming larger precipitates.
 Following the formation of flocs, clarification removes the agglomerated particles through sedimentation or other removal processes [(EPA, 2016)](https://iaspub.epa.gov/tdb/pages/general/home.do).

 Recently, polymerized forms of aluminum salts have begun to replace standard aluminum salt coagulants [(Ingallinella and Pacini, 2001)](https://www.tandfonline.com/doi/full/10.1080/10934529.2011.598835?scroll=top&needAccess=true).
-Polyaluminum chloride (PACl), a partially hydrolyzed aluminum salt, is one of the most widely used, as it delivers results similar to those of aluminum sulfate (alum) coupled with a polyelectrolyte [(Ingallinella and Pacini, 2001)](https://www.tandfonline.com/doi/full/10.1080/10934529.2011.598835?scroll=top&needAccess=true).
-Using PACl instead of alum leads to a reduction in sulfates added to treated water, lower sludge production, reduced odor problems, and higher overall removal efficiency [(Gebbie, 2001)](http://wioa.org.au/conference_papers/2001/pdf/paper6.pdf).
+Polyaluminum chloride (PACl), a partially hydrolyzed aluminum salt, is one of the most widely used, as it delivers results similar to those of aluminum sulfate (alum) coupled with a polyelectrolyte [(Ingallinella and Pacini, 2001)](https://www.tandfonline.com/doi/full/10.1080/10934529.2011.598835?scroll=top&needAccess=true).Using PACl instead of alum leads to a reduction in sulfates added to treated water, lower sludge production, reduced odor problems, and higher overall removal efficiency [(Gebbie, 2001)](http://wioa.org.au/conference_papers/2001/pdf/paper6.pdf).
 PACl is also less sensitive to temperature changes in its hydrolyzed state and has a broader range of raw water pH in which it is an effective coagulant [(EPA, 2016)](https://iaspub.epa.gov/tdb/pages/general/home.do) [(Yang et al., 2010)](https://www.ncbi.nlm.nih.gov/pubmed/20188465).
-For the removal of fluoride, specifically, PACl has been found to be the most effective with pH values between 5.2 and 6.2 [(EPA, 2016)](https://iaspub.epa.gov/tdb/pages/general/home.do).
-For fluoride removal, PACl appears to be the optimal coagulant [(Zonoozi et al, 2009)](https://www.ncbi.nlm.nih.gov/pubmed/19381000). **[Awkward wording for the last sentence?
+In particular, for the removal of fluoride, PACl has been found to be the most effective for pH values between 5.2 and 6.2 [(EPA, 2016)](https://iaspub.epa.gov/tdb/pages/general/home.do).
+Taking these factors into consideration, PACl appears to be the optimal coagulant for fluoride removal [(Zonoozi et al, 2009)](https://www.ncbi.nlm.nih.gov/pubmed/19381000). **[Awkward wording for the last sentence?
 This paragraph just reads like you are spitting out facts.
 To wrap it up, maybe you could say "Therefore, PACl appears to be the optimal coagulant for fluoride removal."]**

 Current fluoride removal processes need improvement.
 The Nalgonda technique is a common fluoride removal method that involves a combination of rapid mixing, flocculation, sedimentation, filtration and disinfection [(Kumbhar and Salkar, 2014)](http://www.ijetae.com/files/Volume4Issue10/IJETAE_1014_22.pdf).
 Unlike AguaClara treatment, which is a continuous flow process, the Nalgonda technique is a "batch filtration" method, where large quantities of water are treated in buckets.
 A series of treatments to obtain safe, treated water for extended periods of time, so currently the Nalgonda technique is largely used as a household treatment method.
 It has been introduced to various Indian villages, including those in Nalgonda and in the state of Telangana.
 It is also currently being studied at the pilot scale in Kenya, Senegal and Tanzania [(Dahi et al., 1996)](https://wedc-knowledge.lboro.ac.uk/resources/conference/22/Dahi.pdf).
 In addition to the restrictions implied by batch treatment, the Nalgonda method requires a high dosage of aluminum sulfate to aggregate with fluoride and precipitate.
 A study conducted by [(Dahi et al., 1996)](https://wedc-knowledge.lboro.ac.uk/resources/conference/22/Dahi.pdf) suggests that 13 $\mathrm{\frac{g}{L}}$ alum (1.2 $\mathrm{\frac{g}{L}}$ as Al) is needed for the Nalgonda method to effectively treat fluoride levels between 9 and 13 $\mathrm{\frac{mg}{L}}$.
 Despite the high concentrations of coagulant, the fluoride residual in the test was still unable to meet the WHO safety guidelines of 1.5 $\mathrm{\frac{mg}{L}}$ of fluoride.
 The high dose of aluminum sulfate also leaves high sulfate residuals in the water, which causes taste and odor issues [(Bailey and Fawell, 2004)](http://apps.who.int/iris/handle/10665/43514).
 In regards to other filtration methods, a study by Inganiella achieved 33.3% removal of fluoride using a combination of a gravel pre-filter and a sand rapid filter to capture granules of fluoride, PACl, NaClO and $SO_4H_2$ [(Ingallinella and Pacini, 2001)](https://www.tandfonline.com/doi/full/10.1080/10934529.2011.598835?scroll=top&needAccess=true).
 Though this clearly is not effective enough to obtain safe drinking water.
 #### *Floc Blankets*